AIHubCentral/docs/assets/Realtime Voice Changer/Cloud/Tg-Develop's W-Okada Fork Lightning AI.md

 !!!

 #### 4. Clone Repository and Install Dependencies
 a.
 Run the first code cell.
 This will download the latest version of the realtime voice changer and install necessary dependencies.
+It also automatically checks if you already have it installed and upgrades only if a newer version is available.
 b.
 This step may take a few minutes to complete.
 It will print "Installed!" when finished.

 #### 5. Set Server Configuration
 a.
 Run the second code cell to apply the server configuration.
 b.
-It will print "Server successfully configurated!" upon completion.
+It will print "Server successfully configured!" upon completion.

 ***